The Budget You Actually Look At

 Stock and Investment Monitoring

-If you have investments you like to keep an eye on, the old tablet makes a dedicated market ticker:
+If you have investments you like to keep an eye on, the old tablet makes a dedicated market ticker.
+Fair warning: the iOS requirement situation here is even worse than the budget apps.
+Most stock and brokerage apps have jumped to iOS 16 or higher.
+Android tablets have no issues.

 Create a watchlist with your holdings.
 The tablet shows real-time quotes, portfolio value, and market news.
 For passive investors, a daily glance at the overall market is healthier than checking your phone every hour.